Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 To verify that your HTML file was successfully uploaded click on the "view current page" button directly below the HTML file upload box.

-4. Testing the Basic Portal - To make sure everything is working simply try to access a webpage from a computer on the network.
+4. Test the basic portal: To make sure everything is working simply try to access a webpage from a computer on the network.

 If everything is functioning correctly the browser will be redirected to the landing page.
 Once you click continue the browser should continue to the originally requested URL.